calvinchoi21/Calvin_Portfolio/README.md

 - Due to heavy class imbalance of target feature, custom metric (based on f1-score of the minority class) is used to grade each model.
 - Six classifiers are initially tested using 5-fold cross-validation, and three are shortlisted (decision tree, random forest, gradient boosting).
 - Optimized shortlisted models using GridSearchCV to find the best models.
-- Tweaked the decision threshold of each model to reflect an appropriate precision/recall tradeoff to simulate corporate strategy (i.e. increase recall and the expense of precision).
+- Tweaked decision threshold of each model to arrive at desirable precision/recall tradeoff (i.e. increase recall at the expense of precision).
-- Plotted Precision-Recall curve to visualize and compare stregth of the models.
+- Plotted PR curves to visualize and compare stregth of final models.

 ![](/images/pr%20curve.png)